 The very talented Irish actress and comedian played Always Be Comedy in May 2018.
 Her routine was highly accomplished and very, very funny.
 Bea delivered free-flowing, lightning-quick stand-up comedy that never flagged.
 She has boundless energy and confidence on stage and is never afraid to bring characters to her stories or involve the audience who loved her.

-I saw her again when she made a surprise guest appearance at Always Be Comedy in March 2019 and she appeared again as a headline act in September 2020.
+I saw her again when she made a surprise guest appearance at Always Be Comedy in March 2019, September 2020 and June 2021.
+Her new material sets were pricelessly funny and she had me weeping with laughter talking about her experiences of lockdown and her comedy career.
 Bea was born to be a comedian and her new work in progress set was a delight to watch and a joy to behold.

 Bea is up there with the very best comics working the circuit today and I look forward to seeing her live again very soon.